Food and Nutrition Assistance Programs

 Background

-Individuals and families who meet certain income and asset thresholds qualify for benefits.
-States have the flexibility to presume households’ eligibility for SNAP when they qualify for a non-cash Temporary Assistance for Needy Families benefit or or other eligible benefit..
+Individuals and families who meet certain income and sometimes asset thresholds qualify for benefits.
+States have the flexibility to presume households’ eligibility for SNAP when they qualify for a non-cash Temporary Assistance for Needy Families benefit or a state maintenance of effort-funded benefit.
 This broad-based categorical eligibility has been in place for more than 20 years.
+It is associated with higher participation in SNAP among adults age 60 or older.

-Participation in SNAP among eligible older adults is also low.
-Both stigma associated with the program and a burdensome application process limit participation.
-Under current law, some beneficiaries must meet work requirements.
-People between the ages of 16 and 59 who do not have a child living with them and are considered able to work must meet a general work requirement; those between the ages of 18 and 49 must meet additional requirements.
+Despite the need, participation in SNAP among eligible older adults is low.
+Barriers to participation include perceived stigma associated with the program and a burdensome application process.
+Under current law, many beneficiaries must meet work requirements.
+People between the ages of 16 and 59 who are considered able to work typically must meet a general work requirement; those between the ages of 18 and 49 without dependents must meet additional requirements.
 Proposals to increase work requirements could restrict access to SNAP more for older adults than for younger adults.
 Older adults typically take longer to find work than younger adults.

 SNAP is not the nation’s sole food and nutrition program.
 Food and nutrition assistance can take a variety of forms.
 It can include vouchers to purchase food, food commodities distributed at soup kitchens and food banks, and food packages.
-Several federal programs assist food-insecure older adults and vary with respect to the target population, eligibility requirements, and types of assistance provided.
-They include:
+Several federal programs assist food-insecure older adults.
+They vary with respect to the target population, eligibility requirements, and types of assistance provided, including:

-• The Commodity Supplemental Food Program provides a nutritionally balanced food package to people age 60 and older with low incomes.
+- The Commodity Supplemental Food Program provides a nutritionally balanced food package to people with low incomes age 60 and older.
 Local agencies determine eligibility and distribute the food.

-• The Senior Farmers’ Market Nutrition Program enables older adults with low incomes to purchase fresh produce at farmers markets or Community Supported Agriculture operations.
+- The Senior Farmers’ Market Nutrition Program enables older adults with low incomes to purchase fresh produce using coupons at farmers' markets or Community Supported Agriculture operations.

-• The Child and Adult Care Food Program provides cash subsidies to child and adult care institutions and family or group day-care homes.
+- The Child and Adult Care Food Program provides cash subsidies to child and adult care institutions and family or group day-care homes.
 The program primarily serves children.
-It also helps adults with disabilities or adults age 60 and older in nonresidential care centers.
-People with low incomes can qualify for free or reduced-price meals.
+It also helps adults with disabilities or adults age 60 or older in nonresidential care centers.
+Individuals with low incomes can qualify for free or reduced-price meals.

-• The Older Americans Act Nutrition Programs provide home-delivered and congregate meals to adults age 60 and older.
+- The Older Americans Act Nutrition Programs provide home-delivered and congregate meals to adults age 60 or older.
 States and localities determine eligibility for these programs.

 FOOD AND NUTRITION ASSISTANCE PROGRAMS: Policy